 Then, these brackets are paired up with a white archwire and clear bands, making them virtually invisible.

-These braces are way less noticeable.
+These clear braces from our Highland Park, IL orthodontist are way less noticeable.
 From a few feet away, your best friend may not even notice that you have braces on.

 Do Ceramic Braces Stain?

 When they first came out, ceramic braces staining did tend to happen, especially because many of the braces were made of cheap plastic.

 Today’s ceramic braces do not have that same problem and are able to retain their same color throughout your treatment plan.

 At Dr. Jessica Cohen Orthodontics, we only use the best quality materials for all of our realignment hardware.